 Here is a statistic for you, according to a United Nations report, more people in the world have mobile phones than access to a flush toilet.
 “Given that the water closet is several centuries old and the mobile phone really only about 30 years mature that’s a pretty stunning difference in the two technologies adoption,” points out Forbes.
 Long gone are the days of mobiles that were so large you could use them not only as devices for communication but also weapons for self defence.
 The smart phones of 21st century have better cameras than your actual photo camera, function as mobile offices and allow us to access any information, anywhere 24/7.
 Have a look, how mobiles influence family life

 Augmented Reality, dubbed the next Mass Medium, is different from its predecessors – TV and even mobile -, platform of which it uses, in the type of advertising it offers.
 It is not the interruptive advertising of TV.
-Though, with the raise of Interactive Television, even TV ads are changing now, allowing advertising to be more targeted.
+Though even TV ads are changing now too with the raise of Interactive Television allowing advertising to be more targeted.
 And, unlike other mobile advertising, Augmented Reality wants people to turn away from their screens and interact with the real world as well.
-Because it naturally is connected to the environment around – it augments it, not replaces it.
+Because it naturally is connected with the environment around – it augments it, not replaces it.
 Augmented Reality does not take away from experiencing the real world.
 On the contrary, it encourages you to look around and notice, and once you have, it enhances the real life experience with relevant information, manipulating the real world imagery in a meaningful way.
 According to predictions, Augmented Reality market will be worth $1.06 Billion by 2018, so buckle up and enjoy the ride!

-WOW Prints, created when any type of print is published with WOW app, is a way of experiencing Augmented Reality.
-We at WOW are in love with Augmented Reality.
-We always wanted WOW to be more than just a platform.
-WOW is a team, and we want to share our passion for AR and the possibilities it offers to companies and users, the possibilities in advertising, art, education, social awareness, medicine.
-Every WOW Print, made possible by the app, is a carefully crafted campaign made by us in our quest to make you head over heels crazy for Augmented Reality.
-When we create WOW Prints, we want to create a way of experiencing the world.
+Rev Eye Motion Prints, created when any type of print is enabled with Rev Eye app, is a way of experiencing Augmented Reality.
+We at Rev Eye are in love with Augmented Reality.
+We always wanted Rev Eye to be more than just a platform.
+Rev Eye is a team, and we want to share our passion for AR and the possibilities it offers to companies and users, the possibilities in advertising, art, education, social awareness, medicine.
+Every Motion Print, made possible with the app, is a carefully crafted campaign made by us in our quest to make you head over heels crazy for Augmented Reality.
+When we create Motion Prints, we want to create a way of experiencing the world.
 A way that is different, surprising, useful and mesmerizing.
 Our brand story opens with a line that explains what our tagline See More means:

-So what makes WOW Prints special?
-We would like to think it is us, everyone at WOW, who can have louder and more heated discussions about trends in Augmented Reality than we will ever have about any sports team.
+So what makes Rev Eye Motion Prints special?
+We would like to think it is us, everyone at Rev Eye, who can have louder and more heated discussions about trends in Augmented Reality than we will ever have about any sports team.